scoconno/scoconno.github.io/Teaching/Mind/Dualism/index.md

 4. Thoroughly review and check one’s work to be sure it is  comprehensive and complete.

 The first meditation begins by asking what can be clearly and distinctly perceived?
 Descartes wants to find some means/tool that would allow him test all of his beliefs.
-He suggests skepticism and proceeds to identify which of his beliefs, if any, were immune from doubted given the strongest skeptical challenge.
+He suggests skepticism and proceeds to identify which of his beliefs, if any, are immune from doubt given the strongest skeptical challenge.

 His first tries to identify a skeptical challenge that is sufficiently strong for this purpose, i.e., a challenge that will pertain to as many of his beliefs as possible.
 Some candidate challenges can be ruled out.
 Skepticism about vision only allows us test our beliefs about perceptible things.
 Descartes finally settles on the strongest skeptical challenge and then proceeds to reject whatever is open to the slightest doubt.
 He continues until he has found something certain that can withstand the skeptical challenge.